pebbe/zmq4/README.md

 A Go interface to [ZeroMQ](http://www.zeromq.org/) version 4.

+**Warning: API for ZeroMQ 4.1.0 specific features may change until 4.1.0 is officially released**

 This requires ZeroMQ version 4.0.1 or above.
 To use CURVE security, ZeroMQ must be installed with [libsodium](https://github.com/jedisct1/libsodium) enabled.